 Several experiences come to mind...

-It was also a terraced house and the next door neighbours played music late into the night.
-Now, I love a dance party but the music wasn't to my taste.
+It was also a terraced house and the next door neighbors played music late into the night which did sometimes wake me up.
 The solution when it got too much was to sleep in the living room which was quieter.
 If I owned the house, this situation would have been unacceptable and I would have looked into a soundproofing solution for my bedroom.

 - In Canada we lived right next to a train track.
 And I mean right beside the track.
 It ran just behind the back garden and Canadian cargo trains are loooooooong.
 The trains only came by a few times a day and hardly ever at night.
 Since it was Canada, all the windows were double glazed and the house was well insulated so while the trains were certainly audible, it didn't interfere with having a conversation at home.

 Home sound insulation tips to deal with outdoor noise

 Here's a few home design ideas for dealing with outdoor noise.

 - Try to orientate rooms that need to be quiet away from the side of the home that faces the noise.